ing-bank/popmon/README.rst

   df.head()

   # generate stability report using automatic binning of all encountered features
+  # (importing popmon automatically adds this functionality to a dataframe)
   report = df.pm_stability_report(time_axis='date')

   # to show the output of the report in a Jupyter notebook you can simply run: